US stock indexes fall after best weekly gain since February

 Stocks fell in afternoon trading on Wall Street Monday in a sluggish start to the week following the market’s best weekly gain since February.

 Automakers and travel-related companies also fell.
-Ford fell 4.7% and Carnival shed 3.6%.
+Ford fell 3.9% and Carnival dropped 5%.

 Industrial and energy companies also moved lower.